-Category Required Information Attendance collection period • The ACT will provide 2024 attendance data for Term 2 only (Monday 29 April 2024 (student-free day) to Friday 5 July 2024).
-Data provision ACT Education Directorate will provide attendance and enrolment data separately (refer Appendix B, pg.
+Table 6: State specific attendance and enrolment data considerations attendance data and August enrolment data to be supplied in 2 separate datasets (TBC with Technical Working Group).
+The nationally agreed due dates for data submission to the ABS (to be provided by the Commonwealth).
+ACT Education Directorate will provide attendance and enrolment data separately (refer Appendix B, pg.
 4).
 June attendance data and August enrolment data will be supplied in two separate datasets, which will be provided at the same time for both geocoding (2-20 September), with initial data submission between 23 September and 11 October and final analytical data before 15 November).

-• ACT Education Directorate will be following Option B for the provision of data for the National Preschool Attendance Collection (NPAC) and the National Early Childhood Education and Care Collection (NECECC).
-Child and state specific YBFS A child is eligible for 4-year-old (YBFS) preschool when born between 1 May 2019 to 30 April 2020.
-Parents can select to delay commencement of 4-year-old preschool if born between 1 May 2018 - 30 April 2020.
+ACT Education Directorate will be following Option B for the provision of data for the National Preschool Attendance Collection (NPAC) and the National Early Childhood Education and Care Collection (NECECC).
+Child and state specific YBFS The child specific YBFS age range(s) for 2025, that is, the age children become eligible for YBFS preschool (the year before they become eligible for school) to the age school becomes compulsory.
+Please note, the ABS must be notified as soon as possible if there are changes to school starting rules, including any changes since 2024.
+Any changes to the age ranges used to calculate the state-specific YBFS must be agreed with the ABS.
+The ABS must be notified as soon as possible of any known issues that may need to be considered by the ABS in developing the estimated (predicted) YBFS population and/or child-specific YBFS enrolment and attendance counts, including future issues.
+A child is eligible for 4-year-old (YBFS) preschool when born between 1 May 2020 to 30 April 2021.
+Parents can select to delay commencement of 4-year-old preschool if born between 1 May 2019 - 30 April 2021.
 Children must be enrolled in compulsory education (first year of formal schooling) 10 days after their sixth birthday.
-Children who repeat YBFS preschool ACT intends to claim funding for children who have a second year in a YBFS preschool program ('repeaters') in 2024.
-ACT will be able to provide an estimate of the number of children repeating preschool (School-based preschools and Catholic Education ELCs) in 2024 using data from the 2023 and 2024 February Censuses of ACT Schools.
+Children who repeat YBFS preschool Whether the state intends to claim funding for children who have a second year in a YBFS preschool program ('repeaters').
+If so, details of how they will provide the data to meet funding criteria as set out in Appendix A.1.
+The state may use the claims form provided by the Australian Government at Attachment B. ACT intends to claim funding for children who have a second year in a YBFS preschool program ('repeaters') in 2025 ACT will be able to provide an estimate of the number of children repeating preschool (School-based preschools and Catholic Education ELCs) in 2025 using data from the 2024 and 2025 February Censuses of ACT Schools.
 ACT Education will provide statistical linkage keys for all child records submitted by the Directorate to the National Early Childhood Education and Care Collection.
-It is our expectation that other data providers will also provide child records with statistical linkage keys as per the requirements of the ECEC NMDS.
+It is our expectation that other data providers will also provide child records with statistical linkage keys as per the requirements of the ECEC NMDS